Indianapolis City-County Council: Composition

 The Indianapolis City-County Council consists of 25 seats corresponding to 25 electoral districts apportioned by population throughout Marion County.
 Because the council is the legislative body for both the city and the county, residents of Marion County's four "excluded cities" (Beech Grove, Lawrence, Southport, and Speedway) are eligible to vote in council elections and are equally represented alongside Indianapolis residents.
 Every seat is up for reelection every four years.
 The head of the council is the council president who is elected by the majority party at the council's first meeting in January.

 Following the 2019 elections, Democrats expanded their control of the council with a 20–5 majority.
 This marked the first time in Indianapolis history that Democrats have held a supermajority on the council.
-The clerk of the council is SaRita Hughes.
+The clerk of the council is Yulonda Winfield.